firstname.lastname@example.org • 207/664-4548 (Jim) •

 ❧ Waste nothing.

-To see examples of how these principles translate into the various elements of a building, click on the menu items to the right or contact us by phone or e-mail.
+To see examples of how these principles translate into the various elements of a building, click on the menu items to the left or contact us by phone or e-mail.

-any other work of fiction, should have magic in
+A building, like any other work of fiction, should have magic in it.